rajjh0001/Covid-bed-booking-app/README.md

 # Covid-bed-booking-app
-this is a DBMS full stack project completed using flask, html, css java script and
+this is a DBMS full stack project completed using flask, html, css, java script and DATABASE is done by using MYSQL